-The iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max are still excellent devices, the new iPhone SE 2 has a lot of appeal, and the iPhone 12 series, while expensive, is certainly worth a look.
+The iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max are still excellent, the iPhone SE 2 has a lot of appeal, and the iPhone 12 series, while expensive, is certainly worth a look.
 That said, some of you might want to wait for the 2021 iPhone, presumably called iPhone 13 or iPhone 12s.

 As we push into the new year we’ve seen Apple and retailers offer a bunch of great deals on the iPhone 11 series.
-The iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max are still pretty expensive, but price drops and trade-ins can save you a lot of cash on the company’s former flagships.
+The iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max are still pretty expensive, but price drops and trade-ins can save you a lot of cash on the former flagships.

 iPhone 13 Rumors